hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 **Weight:** 1.320 kg
 **Area inner tent:** 2.6 m²

 Even so the Marmot Force UL 2P is advertised as a 2 person tent, I would rather use it as a 1 person tent.
 As the tent has a rather thin floor, I would also get a [tent footprint](http://www.backcountry.com/marmot-force-ul-2p-footprint) with this tent.
 If you are looking for a light 3-season tent then the Marmot UL 2P could be a good option.
 I have used the Marmot Force UL 2P on my trips in [Finnish Lapland](http://www.hikeventures.com/Kaldoaivi/) and [Norway](http://www.hikeventures.com/Finnmark/).
+Marmot provided us the tent for testing.

 <a href="http://www.backcountry.com/marmot-force-ul-2p-tent-2-person-3-season"><button type="button" class="btn btn-danger">Read more about the Marmot Force UL 2P</button></a> <a href="/deals/#marmot+Force+UL" target="_blank"><button type="button" class="btn btn-warning">Check for Discounts</button></a>